-Rally is an online community forum for everyone who’s interested in learning and sharing ideas about Recruitment Marketing.
-We welcome everyone into the community – HR, Talent Acquisition, Recruiting, Marketing, students, vendors, analysts, consultants, etc. – because we believe that the diversity of experiences, ideas and perspectives is what will propel our careers and our companies forward.
+Rally is an online community for everyone who’s interested in learning and sharing ideas about Recruitment Marketing, employer branding and candidate experience.
+We welcome everyone into the community – HR, Talent Acquisition, Recruiting, Marketing, Communications, in-house practitioners, agencies, vendors, analysts, consultants, students, etc. – because we believe that the diversity of experiences, ideas and perspectives is what will propel our strategies, our careers and our companies forward.
 Let’s Rally together to keep our community great by practicing Community Etiquette.

 We want Rally to be a community that you love to participate in, where you can learn new skills, get advice to overcome a challenge, be inspired to try new strategies and make new connections.
 We strive for a tone that’s welcoming, helpful, encouraging and tolerant.
 That means No Jerks.